ianrenton/successwhale-api/docs/feed-get.md

 The `items` array that is returned contains hashes that have three components: `service` (e.g. 'twitter') so you know what to expect in the rest of the hash, `content` (a hash of all the item's parameters like the text, and who posted it), and `fetchedforuserid`.
 The combination of `service` and `fetchedforuserid` allows a client to identify the specific account for which the item was fetched, and later (if necessary) use SuccessWhale's Reply API to reply to it as the right user.

 The components of the `content` hash vary depending on the `service`.
-All share a few common components, such as `text`, `id`, `time` and `links`, but there are many service-dependent ones too.
+All share a few common components, such as `text`, `type`, `id`, `time` and `links`, but there are many service-dependent ones too.
 For example, a tweet may be a 'retweet', in which case it will contain certain extra parameters indicating who it was retweeted by.
+Clients can use the `type` component to determine what other components they should expect to see.

 * Request type: GET
 * Authentication required: yes